Nova Scotia Political Information

 In the process of diversifying its trade, the province continues to monitor ongoing trade deals with Japan, Korea, India, and Trans-Pacific Partnership countries.

 In February 2014, the Nova Scotia Commission on Building Our New Economy published its final report in which it recognized that the US, Europe, and Asia, represented the most significant economic opportunities for the province.
 In Asia, the report pointed out to fisheries and agricultural products as having the greatest potential in terms of trade.

 In April 2016, the province released a China Engagement Strategy, which focuses on the three pillars of competitive strengths, international relations and coordination.

-Nova Scotia also has one sister city agreement with an city in Asia (Halifax and Hakodate, Japan).
+Nova Scotia has one sister city agreement with an Asian city (Halifax and Hakodate, Japan).
 In 2016, the province built on a two-decade old friendship agreement with Shandong, China by signing a province-to-province twinning agreement.

 Did You Know...

 In 2015, nearly 1,800 Chinese students went to Nova Scotia to study;